lafiosca/nice-lambda-example/README.md

 # nice-lambda-example

-Here's a real-world use case for `nice-lambda`, a Cognito User Pools pre-signup hook which prevents users from signing up with an email address that is already in use by another user.
+Here's a real-world use case for [`lafiosca/nice-lambda`](https://github.com/lafiosca/nice-lambda), a Cognito User Pools pre-signup hook which prevents users from signing up with an email address that is already in use by another user.

 To build it, run `./build.sh` from the root of this project, and